PamNawi/BlueAgate/content/Projects/Game Development Projects/Oneira/_Oneira.md

 </div>

-I started to work late 2024 on Dreamwalker which is a 3D puzzle platform game.
+I started to work late 2024 on [Oneira](https://dreammatterlabs.com/ "https://dreammatterlabs.com/") which is a 3D puzzle platform game.
 I was invited to work as a level designer on this team, but I got on difficult spot to help the team since my computer broke so I started doing some blockage using some fake lego.
+You can check our developing on our [discord server](https://discord.gg/XAYvJhkkqE)

 # Stage 1: Mushroom Forest
 The first stage on the game is called the Mushroom Forest.